We all start at the same place: Square 1.

 Every time I roll out my mat, I feel as if I’m coming to yoga for the first time.
 That’s the beauty of the practice: it presents a new learning curve each and every time, no matter our level.
 If the postures and breathing feel strained to you at first, that’s OK.
 That will change.

-These tips will help you prepare for your first yoga class:
+These tips will help you prepare for your first yoga session:

 Research the class/teaching style in advance: You know better than anyone on the planet what your body and mind need.
 Some types of yoga are physically demanding, while others follow a relaxed pace.
 There are plenty of flavors out there.
-Choose one that serves your needs today—your practice will evolve over time, and another style may serve you better later.
-If you’re just starting out, you’ll likely find it refreshing to try Level 1 studio and/or online classes.
-Not sure which studio options would suit you, ask the studio for advice.
-With online classes it’s of course easy: you can always press Stop and try another video.
+Choose one that serves your needs now—your practice will gradually evolve, and another style may serve you better later.
+If you’re not sure where to start, you’ll likely find a Level 1 studio and/or online class refreshing.

-Arrive 10–15 mins early (studio classes): You’ll avoid rushing (we’re slowing down to smell the roses!).
+Arrive 10–15 mins early for studio classes: You’ll avoid rushing (we’re slowing down to smell the roses!).
 Being on time and 100% ready shows respect for the other participants and your own practice.
-Some studios may ask you to reserve your mat space in advance, so it’s a good idea to check the pricing and schedule pages of their websites.
+Some studios might ask you to reserve your mat space in advance, so it’s a good idea to check the pricing and schedule pages of their websites.
 If you’re doing online classes on your own time, this point of course won’t matter.